Methods of payment Abuse

 macOS

-Blocking access to the site via the hosts file
+Blocking access to a website through the hosts file

-To block access to a specific site through the hosts file, you need to make changes to this file by redirecting the requested web address to a local IP address or an incorrect IP address.
+To block access to a particular website through the hosts file, you need to modify the file by redirecting the requested web address to a local IP address or an incorrect IP address.

 Here's how it can be done:

-1. Open a terminal or command prompt in your operating system.
+1. Open a terminal or command prompt on your operating system.

-2. Enter the command `sudo nano /etc/hosts` to open the hosts file with superuser rights.
+2. Enter the command sudo nano /etc/hosts to open the hosts file with superuser privileges.

 4. Scroll through the file to the end or to the desired location.

 5. Add a new line to the file, starting with the IP address followed by the domain name you want to block.
-You can use 127.0.0.1 (local IP address) as the IP address, or you can specify an incorrect IP address.
-For example: 127.0.0.1 example.com or 0.0.0.0 example.com
+You can use 127.0.0.1 (local IP address) as the IP address, or you can specify an invalid IP address.
+For example: 127.0.0.0.1 example.com or 0.0.0.0.0 example.com

-6. Save the changes and close the editor (for example, in nano, press Ctrl + O, then Enter, and Ctrl + X to save and exit).
+6. Save your changes and close the editor (for example, in nano, press Ctrl + O, then Enter, and Ctrl + X to save and exit).

-7. Restart your browser or clear its cache to update the settings using the new hosts file.
+7. Reboot your browser or clear its cache to update your settings with the new hosts file.

-After performing these actions, your computer will redirect requests to the specified site to a local IP address or an incorrect IP address, which will make it impossible to access this site.
+After performing these steps, your computer will redirect requests to the specified site to a local IP address or an incorrect IP address, which will result in an inability to access that site.

-The original hosts file in the Linux, Unix or macOS operating system contains a minimal set of entries, usually only for access to local resources, without blocking access to any websites.
+The original hosts file in a Linux, Unix or macOS operating system contains a minimal set of entries, usually only for accessing local resources, without blocking access to any websites.

 The contents of the original hosts file for Windows: